 For more historical look, use natural fibers like cotton and silk instead of polyester ribbons and lace.
 Extant caps are often very, very fine and soft, think thin batiste cotton or fine net like base instead of quilting cotton fabric base.
 The one below is much better than a doily and leaves a nice border of trim peeking out from a bonnet, but wouldn't pass as an extant cap.

-Draw a half circle with a radius of 6".
-The front will be the flat side.
-Fold in half and then half again.
 Near or along these fold lines, make 2.5" long x 1"-1.5" wide darts on the back and back sides.
-Draw some cute 6.5" ears and add them on.

 Cut out lace or cutout backing fabric and lace/net overlay.